Ridwanayinde/data-analysis-ml-projects/README.md

 # Flight Data Analysis Project

-This is a beginner project for exploring and cleaning flight data using Python and pandas.
+This is a project for exploring and cleaning flight data using Python and pandas.

 ## 📁 Project Structure